What legal entity should I buy my property into?

 As you’ll be running this business like a business, your mission will be to make money.
 It would therefore not make sense in most instances to buy residential in a company.

-If you want to move money between yourself and the company, you would need to do so in a methodical way to show your auditors what you’ve been doing.
-You need to submit these audited statements of income and expenses to SARS so that you can pay the necessary tax.
+You must move money between yourself and the company in a methodical way.
+This will help you show your auditors what you’ve been doing.
+You need to submit these audited statements of income and expenses to SARS and pay the necessary tax.

 When selling a property, you will be liable to pay capital gains tax (CGT) – 18.6%.
 If you want to pay out that money into your own pocket, then you will be paying dividends tax on top of that.